 Marketing and sales alignment is at the core of ABM.
 You’re starting by identifying your accounts, or the companies you want to do business with, then orchestrating a roadmap to generate demand and move them through the buyer’s journey.
-You’ll use multiple sales and marketing tactics to engage those accounts on their own terms.
-These tactics include activities such as content marketing, events, direct mail, webinars, personalized videos, sales outreach, and so on.
+You’ll use multiple account based marketing tactics to engage those accounts on their own terms.
+This includes account based marketing activities such as content marketing, events, direct mail, webinars, personalized videos, sales outreach, and so on.

 Think about it.

 You have all these MarTech capabilities, but you also need a strategy for how you’re going to reach each individual stakeholder at your target accounts.